ShomronLab/CompGenomicsWS/Lesson7/README.md

 Do the backtracing through the score matrix and print out the final alignment</br></br></br>

+## Assignment - BWT
+Read about the BWT and inverse BWT on [Wikipedia](https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform).

+**A** Write functions that perform the BWT and inverse BWT on a given string.
+The BWT function should take a string as input and return the transformed string as output, while the inverse BWT function should take a transformed string as input and return the original string as output.
+Include the output of *bwt('hello world')* </br>
+For each of your functions, explain the time and space complexity of the algorithm?

+**B** How do suffix arrays are used in the BWT?
+How they are constructed and used in the BWT algorithm?
+What are the benefits and drawbacks of using suffix arrays in the BWT, and how they can be used to improve the performance of the algorithm. </br></br></br>

 You are free to use whatever programing language you feel comfortable in.
 The only requirement is to provide a detailed explanation on how to run your code on a 64 bit Linux.